reedbc1/AIReaderAdvisory/README.md

 - Customers are often looking for a particular item, but we often have to get it from another library.

 <b>Solution:</b>
-This program uses AI to only search a specific library for available items related to a customer's query.
+- This program uses AI to only search a specific library for available items related to a customer's query.
 Rather than ordering items for customers which has a longer turnaround, this program can make it easier to connect customers with relevant materials the same day, increasing circulation of library materials.

-<b>Limitations</b>
+<b>Current Limitations</b>
-- Currently CLI (Command Line Interface) for prototyping
+- CLI (Command Line Interface) for prototyping
-- Currently only supports DVDs (movies, TV shows, documentaries)
+- Only supports DVDs (movies, TV shows, documentaries)

 ## Description
 Uses OpenAI to provide recommended library items based on user requests.
 The program does the following: